Electorate of Salzburg

-The Electorate of Salzburg (Kurfürstentum Salzburg or Kursalzburg), occasionally known as the Grand Duchy of Salzburg, was an electoral principality of the Holy Roman Empire from 1803-05, the short-lived successor state of the Prince-Archbishopric of Salzburg.
+The Electorate of Salzburg (Kurfürstentum Salzburg or Kursalzburg) was an electoral principality of the Holy Roman Empire that existed from 1803 to 1805.
+It was established as the secular successor state to the Prince-Archbishopric of Salzburg following the German mediatisation of 1803 and was ruled by Ferdinand III, Grand Duke of Tuscany.

+The electorate was created when the Prince-Archbishopric of Salzburg was secularized and its territory was reorganized as a secular principality within the Holy Roman Empire.
+Ferdinand III received the electoral title and ruled Salzburg until the territory was transferred to the Austrian Empire in 1805 following the Peace of Pressburg.
+The state was subsequently reorganized as the Duchy of Salzburg.

 History

 In 1800 the territory of the Prince-Archbishopric had been occupied by French forces during the War of the Second Coalition, whereby Prince-Archbishop Count Hieronymus von Colloredo fled to Vienna.
 Augmented by the Berchtesgaden Provostry and parts of the former prince-bishoprics of Eichstätt and Passau, his lands were reorganized as the Electorate of Salzburg, created for Archduke Ferdinand of Habsburg-Lorraine, younger brother of Emperor Francis II.